andreaskatis/cgc-synthesized-fuzzers/User_Manager/README.md

 1. A user's unread messages are tracked via linked list.
 Each user stores a pointer to the initial unread message, which then links to the remainder of the unread messages.
 However, a user can delete the first message in the list without reading it, causing a use-after-free error when the user next tries to read a message.
 Note that this does not appear to crash the application.

 ## Fuzzer Information
-We decided not to use this application originally, so I don't have a specific fuzzer specification.
-However, it should work almost identically to the Email_System_2 fuzzer.
-Below is a cursory list of the required fuzzing variables along with a basic outline of how the fuzzer should work.
+The fuzzer sends 7 ints, which the relay then converts into a useable message for the application.
+The use and expected ranges for the generated ints are as follows:

-	Variable Name	Usage
+	Variable Name	Usage								Expected Range	Instances
-	main		Represents which main command to send username	Represents a randomized username (likely a single random cha or a randomized str) password	Represents a randomized password (same process as username) flag		Whether or not to send valid input to login prompts userIdx		Which user to log in upon successful login flag cmd		Represents which user/admin command to send in the event that we log into admin/user menus index		Represents an index for the various prompts which require one (such as send message or delete message)
+	main		Represents which main command to send				[1, 4]		1 username	Single randomized cha using ASCII conversion			[32, 126]	1 password	Single randomized cha using ASCII conversion			[32, 126]	1 flag		Whether or not to send valid input to login prompts		[0, 1]		1 userIdx		Which user to log in upon successful login flag			[0, +∞)		1 cmd		Represents which user/admin command to send			[0, 11]		1 index		Represents an index for the various prompts which require one	[0, +∞)		1

 Similarly to Email_System_2, the relay will need to keep an array of usernames and their corresponding passwords to refer to when fuzzing the application.
+Because of this, the relay uses a modulo function to limit the index values to userArr.len + 1.

+The relay always starts by sending main as the initial command
+	If main == 1: Send the generated username/password and update the corresponding arrays If main == 2:
+		If userIdx > userArr.length: Send the generated username/password (invalid login)
+		Else: Send the username associated with the given index If flag == 1: Send the generated password (invalid login)
+			Else: Send the password associated with the given index (valid login) Send cmd % 6 + 1 for the user menu choices
+				If cmd == 1:
+					If index > userArr.length: Send the generated username (invalid recipient)
+					Else: Send the username associated with the index Send the generated password as the message Logout
+				If cmd == 2 or 4: Pass index as the message ID and logout If cmd == 3: Do nothing and logout
+				If cmd == 5: Do nothing (command already logs out) If cmd == 6: Clear the username/password arrays
+	If main == 3:
+		If flag == 1: Send the generated password (invalid admin login)
+		Else: Send "$admin$77" (valid admin login)
+			Send cmd % 4 + 1 for the admin menu choices
+			If cmd == 1: Do nothing and logout
+			If cmd == 2:
+				If index > userArr.length: Send the generated username (invalid user)
+				Else: Send the username associated with the given index Remove the associated username/password from their list Logout
+			If cmd == 3:
+				If index > userArr.length: Send the generated username (invalid user)
+				Else: Send the username associated with the given index Send the generated password
+				      Update the password associated with the given index to be the new password Logout
+			If cmd == 4: Do nothing (command already logs out) If main == 4: Clear the username/password arrays